Srinidhi-17/LEARNFLOW-ML-TASK-4/README.md

 This project focuses on recognizing human activities using time series data.
 Two approaches are explored: a deep learning model using a neural network and a traditional machine learning model using a RandomForest classifier.

 Dataset Information:
 The dataset used for this project is the time series data of human activities, containing information such as timestamp, x-axis, y-axis, z-axis, and activity labels.

 Requirements
-Python 3.x
+Python 3.x,
-Pandas
+Pandas,
-NumPy
+NumPy,
-scikit-learn
+scikit-learn,
-TensorFlow
+TensorFlow,
-Keras
+Keras,
-Matplotlib
+Matplotlib,
-Seaborn
+Seaborn.

 Installation Instructions:
 Install dependencies: pip install -r requirements.txt